shah-zeb-naveed/data-structures-and-algorithms/README.md

 **Sorting:**

+**Quick Select:**
+    - The one I like is Lomuto btw
+      - Easier to implemen
+    - When already sorted, the middle index pivot in Lomuto results in base case N Log N
+      - _Choosing a random pivot minimizes the chance that you will encounter worst-case O(n2) performance (always choosing first or last would cause worst-case performance for nearly-sorted or nearly-reverse-sorted data).
+Choosing the middle element would also be acceptable in the majority of cases._
+    - Important: In Hoarse, the returned index is not necessarily the partitioned index
+      - Need more understanding.
+    - Hoare deals with duplicates and has less swap
+    - While Hoare's scheme is indeed faster of the two, it doesn't fix the final position of the pivot element, hence can not be used in quickselect where pivot should be in it's final position after partitioning.
+      - Actually it can be used but the fix is not so intuitive
+    - Time Complexity:
+      - Time complexity: \mathcal{O}(N)O(N) in the average case, \mathcal{O}(N^2)O(N2) in the worst case.
+Please refer to this card for the good detailed explanation of Master Theorem.
+Master Theorem helps to get an average complexity by writing the algorithm cost as T(N) = a T(N / b) + f(N)T(N)=aT(N/b)+f(N).
+Here we have an example of Master Theorem case III: T(N) = T \left(\frac{N}{2}\right) + NT(N)=T(2N)+N, that results in \mathcal{O}(N)O(N) time complexity.
+That's the case of random pivots.
+      - In the worst-case of constantly bad chosen pivots, the problem is not divided by half at each step, it becomes just one element less, that leads to \mathcal{O}(N^2)O(N2) time complexity.
+It happens, for example, if at each step you choose the pivot not randomly, but take the rightmost element.
+For the random pivot choice the probability of having such a worst-case is negligibly small.

 - **QuickSort and QuickSelect:**
   - In QuickSort's recursive branching, you can ignore the partition that doesn't contain the kth element.
 This is the foundation of QuickSelect, which leverages this to create a more space-efficient iterative solution.
   -